stevemckinney/stevemckinney/README.md

 ### Hi there 👋

 I’m Steve a designer who codes.
-I’m interested in designing stuff finds a blend between creativity and maintainability.
+I’m interested in designing stuff whch finds a blend between creativity and maintainability.
 My style tends to be balanced compositions with strong typography and bold colour.

 ## 🔭 I’m currently working on
 - [iamsteve.me](https://iamsteve.me) a design and code blog built with Next.js (someday I’ll post frequently again)